samsuy0304/samsuy0304.github.io/_posts/2019-05-05-time-travel-a-scientific-hilosophical-and-literary-inquiry.md

 ### The Paradoxes of Philosophy

 Science may allow the mathematics of time travel, but philosophy raises the awkward questions.
 What happens if you meet your younger self?
 Could you kill your own grandfather and thereby prevent your own birth?
-These puzzles — the so-called paradoxes — reveal how tightly our ideas of identity, causality, and free will are bound to time’s arrow.
+These puzzles, the so-called paradoxes, reveal how tightly our ideas of identity, causality, and free will are bound to time’s arrow.

 Some philosophers argue that paradoxes show time travel is logically impossible.
 Others reply that the paradoxes simply reveal the limits of our imagination.
 Perhaps events are self-consistent: if you went back, you would not kill your grandfather because you never did.
 The timeline bends but does not break.
 In this view, time is less a river you can reroute than a novel already written, every page fixed, even if you can flip back and forth.